Bagenholm/sfrpg-encountergen/README.md

 # SFRPG Encountergen

-The entire module was made while listening to the fantastic Starfinder actual play podcast Southern Tomfoolery. <3
+The entire module was made while listening to the fantastic Starfinder actual play podcast Strange Tablefellows (thestfnetwork.com). <3

 Once the module is activated, there's a new button at the bottom of the Actor directory.